Kaaaron/BPVirtualBoneAccess/README.md

 ## Compatibility
 I created the Plugin in UE5.3, but I assume it will also be valid in other versions, at least down to 5.0

+Currently I have only Win64 as whitelisted platform since I just want quick builds and don't want to mess with other SDKs or similar, but it should still work, you'll just have to compile it yourself.